Polly Christensen

 Maria Bascom

 Maria Bascom serves as a Level I catechist.
-She received her BA in theology at UD in 2008.
-This is her third year as a guide for Level I, and she looks forward to becoming certified in Levels II and III.
-Having thoroughly enjoyed diving deeper into the academic side of theology during college, she discovered a new frontier once she started having children and searched for a program that would enhance their domestic church.
+She received her BA in theology at UD.
+This is her fourth year as a guide for Level I, and she looks forward to becoming certified in Levels II and III.
 She first heard of the Catechesis of the Good Shepherd from her sister-in-law Andrea Frank and quickly came to appreciate its beauty and its balanced cultivation of a contemplative and active spirituality.
-She has six children, the five oldest of whom attend Atrium at SFM, and is most grateful to be a part of this community
+She has six children (with a seventh on the way), four of whom attend Atrium at SFM, and is most grateful to be a part of this community.

 Atrium Assistant